-The regulations that govern marketing approval, pricing, coverage and reimbursement for new drugs vary widely from country.
+The regulations that govern marketing approval, pricing, coverage and reimbursement for new drugs vary widely from country to country.
 Some countries require approval of the sale price of a drug before it can be marketed.
 In many countries, the pricing review period begins after marketing approval is granted.
 In some foreign markets, prescription pharmaceutical pricing remains subject to continuing governmental control even after initial approval is granted.
 As a result, we might obtain marketing approval for a product in a particular country, but then be subject to price regulations that delay our commercial launch of the product, possibly for lengthy time periods, and negatively impact the revenues we are able to generate from the sale of the product in that country.
 Adverse pricing limitations may hinder our ability to recoup our investment in one or more product candidates, even if our product candidates obtain marketing approval.

-Our ability to commercialize any products successfully also will depend in part on the extent to which reimbursement and coverage for these products and related treatments will be available from government authorities, private health insures and other organizations, and if reimbursement and coverage is available, the level of reimbursement and coverage.
-Government authorities and third-party payors, such as private health insures and health maintenance organizations, decide which medications they will pay for and establish reimbursement level.
+Our ability to commercialize any products successfully also will depend in part on the extent to which reimbursement and coverage for these products and related treatments will be available from government authorities, private health insurers and other organizations, and if reimbursement and coverage is available, the level of reimbursement and coverage.
+Government authorities and third-party payors, such as private health insurers and health maintenance organizations, decide which medications they will pay for and establish reimbursement levels.
 A primary trend in the healthcare industry in the United States and elsewhere is cost containment.
 Government authorities and third-party payors have attempted to control costs by limiting coverage and the amount of reimbursement for particular medications.
 Increasingly, the third-party payors who reimburse patients or healthcare providers, such as government and private insurance plans, are requiring that drug companies provide them with predetermined discounts from list prices, and are seeking to reduce the prices charged or the amounts reimbursed for medical products.
-We cannot be sure that coverage and reimbursement will be available for any drug that we commercialize and, if coverage and reimbursement available, we cannot be sure that coverage and reimbursement is not available only to limited levels, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.
+We cannot be sure that coverage and reimbursement will be available for any drug that we commercialize and, if coverage and reimbursement are available, we cannot be sure as to the level of reimbursement.
+Reimbursement may impact the demand for, or the price of, any product candidate for which we obtain marketing approval.
+If reimbursement is not available or is available only to limited levels, we may not be able to successfully commercialize any product candidate for which we obtain marketing approval.